Nicole Galloway: Private sector career

-Before working in government, she worked at the public accounting firm of Brown Smith Wallace in Creve Coeur, Missouri.
+Before working in government, Galloway worked at the public accounting firm of Brown Smith Wallace in Creve Coeur, Missouri.
 At Brown Smith Wallace, she served as an auditor of national and international Fortune 500 companies and insurance companies.
 She has worked at Allstate Insurance as an actuarial analyst and at Shelter Insurance's Columbia headquarters as a corporate auditor.

 Galloway cited her experience in the private sector as key to being a "strong, independent watchdog for Missourians" in her role as auditor of Missouri.

 She served as secretary/treasurer of the Missouri Technology Corporation, helping invest in entrepreneurs to create jobs for Missourians.
 She held the same role for the Missouri County Employees' Retirement Fund to safeguard retirement benefits of 16,000 Missouri residents in 111 counties across the state and spearheaded the initiative to ensure equally protected benefits of county employees in same-sex marriages.

 Boone County Treasurer

 Galloway served as treasurer of Boone County, Missouri from April 2011 until her appointment as state auditor four years later.
 As county treasurer, she managed a $100 million investment portfolio and issued all general obligation and revenue bonds for the county.
 Galloway developed a debt issuance policy in 2012 that provided increased transparency.
 In 2011, Boone County became the first Missouri county to maintain an online search and claim system for unclaimed property which oversaw the distribution of approximately $20,000 in unclaimed property in 2014.

 During her service as County Treasurer, Galloway served on the Missouri Technology Corporation and Missouri County Employees’ Retirement Fund.
 As a board member for retirement fund board she was the leader for expanding benefits to members’ same-sex spouses.

 Following Galloway's resignation as Boone County Treasurer on April 27, 2015, Kay Murray was appointed as interim County Treasurer.